James J. F. Forest

-James J. F. Forest is an author and a professor at the University of Massachusetts Lowell (UMass Lowell).
+James J. F. Forest is an American author and a professor at the University of Massachusetts Lowell (UMass Lowell).

 Biography

-Forest founded the Center for Terrorism and Security Studies (CTSS) at UMass Lowell in 2013 and served as its Director from 2015 to 2016.
+Forest was born and raised in Idaho, attended high school and community college in California, and earned degrees from Georgetown University, Stanford University and Boston College.
+He co-founded the Center for Terrorism and Security Studies (CTSS) at UMass Lowell in 2013 and served as its Director from 2015 to 2016.

 He is also a visiting professor at the Fletcher School of Law and Diplomacy.
-He is the former director of Terrorism Studies at the United States Military Academy and a former senior fellow at the U.S. Joint Special Operations University.
+He is the former director of Terrorism Studies at the United States Military Academy in the Combating Terrorism Center at West Point, and a former senior fellow at the U.S. Joint Special Operations University.